18 Jul 2022 | 5 min Read

 Pineapple is safe to consume during pregnancy, as it offers a host of health benefits.
-It is a rich source of important vitamins and minerals that are integral to a healthy pregnancy and proper growth and development of the baby.
+It is a rich source of essential vitamins and minerals that are foundational to a healthy pregnancy and proper growth and development of the baby.
 Some of the nutrients that pineapple contains:

-However, pineapple contains a type of enzyme known as bromelain.
-This enzyme softens the cervix and can trigger uterine contractions.
-Therefore, it is advisable to consume the fruit in moderation during pregnancy.
+However, keep in mind that pineapple contains an enzyme called bromelain.
+This enzyme can soften your cervix and cause early uterine contractions and preterm labour.
+Hence, it is advised to consume this fruit in moderation during pregnancy.

 The various ways in which you can include pineapple in pregnancy are: